Things turn out best for the people who make the best of the way things turn out. -John Wooden

 - Let the hazelnuts cool completely.

 - In a food processor, grind hazelnuts and jaggery.
-Add the cocoa and 1/2 tbsp hazelnut oil and continue until homogeneous and smooth.
+Add the cacao powder and 1/2 tbsp hazelnut oil and continue until homogeneous and smooth.

 - Place in a bowl and chill for 1-2 hours in the fridge.
 (You may skip this step, but a lot less messier when chilled.)